Autism Young Adults: Thriving Beyond Diagnosis

 Employment and Adult Services

-Transitioning into adulthood and the job market can be a challenge for autism young adults.
+Transitioning into adulthood and the job market can be a challenge for young adults with autism.
 However, there are opportunities and resources designed to assist them in this process.

 Employment Opportunities